MarsUniversity/ECE382/source/lessons/lsn6/git_tutorial.md

 ## Oops!

 Honestly, be careful with Google.
-If you wildly throw git commands at your system you will break it.
-If your "buddy" tells you to do something you don't understand, you could break your repo. **If you break your repo**, then it is up to you to fix it.
+If you wildly throw `git` commands at your system you will break it.
+If your *buddy* tells you to do something you don't understand, you could break your repo. **If you break your repo**, then it is up to you to fix it.
 Everything you need for the class is above, you should **never** need to come to an instructor because *your repo is broken*.
-On the positive side, if you break it, you will learn a lot about git trying to fix it!
+On the positive side, if you break it, you will learn a lot about `git` trying to fix it!

+---

 # Advance `git` Stuff